Anna2113/Loan_Management_System_Calculator/README.md

 ## Loan_Management_System_Calculator

-#### Zaprojektowany w języku Java z wykorzystaniem elemementów JavaFX.
+#### An application designed in Java using JavaFX elements.
-#### Po sklonowaniu aplikacji uruchamiamy ją w dowolnym idea np.
-IntelliJ IDEA Ultimate.
-Aplikację uruchamiamy za pomoca klasy HelloControler.java *(ścieżka do pliku src/main/java/com/example/loanmanagementsystemcalculator/HelloController.java)*.
+#### After cloning the application, we run it in any idea such as IntelliJ IDEA Ultimate.
+We run the application using HelloControler.java class (path to file src/main/java/com/example/loanmanagementsystemcalculator/HelloController.java).
-#### Po uruchomieniu aplikacji, użytkownikowi ukazuje się panel logowania, do którego login i hsało znajdują się w floderze Users.
+#### After running the application, the user is shown the login panel, for which the login and hsało are located in the Users floder.

 <img src="Images/screen1.png" alt="screen1" width="400" height="300">